behei-vonage/attention-detection/README.md

-# Attention Detection Sample App
+# Pose Detection Sample App

 A simple demo app that is leveraging Vonage Video API and TensorFlow MediaPipe Facemesh library to generate and display human pose.